Abigail/Abigail.github.io/Src/Trapped/mao.md

 may not jump.
 It moves one square orthogonally (which must be unoccupied), then one square diagonally outward.

+Compare this to the [*Moa*](moa.html) which reaches the same squares, but first moves diagonally, then orthogonally.

 |====
 %%PIECE_HEADERS%%
   {th = 1}  %%GRAND_CAVALIER%%